chaoge525/soafee_demo/documentation/quickstart.rst

 .. _The Yocto Project documentation:
    https://docs.yoctoproject.org/singleindex.html#required-packages-for-the-build-host

-``meta-ewaol-config`` contains build configs for kas, a tool for easily setting up bitbake based projects.
-Each build config is a YAML file that specifies sources and parameter definitions which, when passed to kas, will be automatically downloaded and configured in preparation for a subsequent build. kas can also invoke the bitbake build process to condense everything necessary to produce an image from the build config files into a single step.
+The ``meta-ewaol-config/kas`` directory contains build configs for ``kas``, a tool for easily setting up bitbake based projects.
+Each build config is a YAML file that specifies sources and parameter definitions which, when passed to ``kas``, will be automatically downloaded and configured in preparation for a subsequent build. ``kas`` can also invoke the bitbake build process to condense everything necessary to produce an image from the build config files into a single step.

 On the Build Host, install the kas setup tool: